19hours/sg-statutes/Acts/Financial Advisers Act.md

 (iii) the qualifications, experience and training of representatives; or

-(iv) the procedure for the conduct of disciplinary control of licensees, exempt financial advisers and their representatives;
+(iv) the procedure for the conduct of disciplinary control of licensed financial advisers, exempt financial advisers and their representatives;

 [1/2009 wef 26/11/2010]